Ignalina District Tourism Information Center

 Contact us

-It is said that the Devil was sitting next to a stone in a grown spruce tree, dancing loudly, dancing on the stone and rubbing his foot.
-It is said that by placing a cross on the Devil's foot, he would start to retreat - to "grow up".
+It is said that the Devil was sitting in a spruce tree growing near a stone, and during a loud thunderclap, he jumped onto the stone and stamped his foot.
+It is said that if you place a cross in the Devil's Foot, it would begin to shrink – grow.

-It is said that a golden plow and a silver harrow are hidden under the stone, or that Napoleon's soldiers, fearing that the Russians would not take the flag of their regiment, buried it under this stone and carved a sign resembling an infantry's foot.
+It is said that a golden plow and a silver harrow are hidden under the stone, or that Napoleon's soldiers, fearing that the Russians would not take their regiment's flag, buried it under this stone and carved a sign resembling an infantryman's foot.
+In addition, various legends are told and played at the stone.
+No man will pass there without making a mistake.

-It is believed that the Čelniukai stone was mentioned in 1622.
-Petras Pocius donated Kukutėliai village and Erzvėtas manor to Tverečius monastery.
-Not only the stone but also the surrounding area is called by the common name of the Devil’s Foot.
-In the legends, the Čelniukai stone is associated with the footstone in Triluščiai.
+It is assumed that the Čelniukai stone was mentioned in 1622 when Petras Pocis donated the village of Kukutėliai and the Erzvėtas manor to the Tverečius monastery.
+Not only the stone, but also the surrounding area is commonly known as the Devil's Foot.
+In legends, the Čelniukai stone is associated with the stone with feet that existed in Triluščiai.

-2021 Čelniukai stone "spread" to Mielagėnai eldership.
-When adjusting the administrative boundaries of the elderships, it happened in the summer of this year, the Čelniukai stone, which had been in Tverečius eldership and had not moved a centimeter from the place, found itself in Mielagėnai eldership.
-The Mielagėnai eldership not only inspected the newly “emerged” cultural monument, but in the autumn began work in the Ažubalis forest: arranged the environment near the mythological Čelniukai stone.
+In 2021, the Čelniukai Stone moved to the Mielagėnai eldership.
+When adjusting the administrative boundaries of the elderships, it happened that the Čelniukai Stone, which was in the Tverečius eldership this summer and had not moved a centimeter from its place, ended up in the Mielagėnai eldership.
+The Mielagėnai eldership not only inspected the newly discovered cultural monument, but also started work in the Ažubalis forest in the fall: they cleaned up the environment around the mythological Čelniukai Stone.

-Folk artist Mindaugas Milinavičius, who lives and creates in Mielagėnai eldership, Kikižeris, gladly agreed to decorate this heritage object.
-He carved and gave the eldership a stylized link.
+Mindaugas Milinavičius, a folk artist living and working in the Mielagėnai eldership, Kikižerys, gladly agreed to decorate this heritage site.
+He carved and donated a stylized sign to the eldership.

 Reviews